duck2913/Task-Manager-API/README.md

 A simple CRUD application with ExpressJS and ReactJS

-The easiest way to setup this project is by running it through docker
+To run this project through docker

 ```
 // for the frontend directory